ENVIRONMENTAL POLICY

 Overview

-Marine Conservation Philippines, MCP, strives to reduce the impact we’re causing on the local environment as well as our usage of natural resources.
-Additionally we aim to reduce our carbon footprint.
+Marine Conservation Philippines strives to reduce our carbon footprint as well as the impact to the local environment by carefully considering usage of natural resources.

-From time to time volunteers with Marine Conservation Philippines take part in mangrove replanting and reforestation.
+Volunteers with Marine Conservation Philippines take part in mangrove replanting and reforestation, when we have the opportunity.
 Besides reducing siltation and taking up nutrients, mangroves are excellent carbon sinks, and our efforts to recreate these lost habitats help in a very real, hands-on, practical way to balance out the carbon emissions caused by flying to the Philippines for foreign volunteers.
 Volunteering with us, is thus not a case of merely helping locally, while causing global damage through carbon emissions – it actually helps both locally and globally.

-The MCP action plan is a collaborative effort and the work of a handful of MCP interns, originally spearheaded by Amy Slack of Eunomia Research and Consulting UK.
+While dated, the MCP Environmental Action Plan is a collaborative effort and the work of a handful of MCP interns, originally spearheaded by environmental consulent Amy Slack.
 It touches on past achievements, current progress and areas that need attention.

 Last update: May 31st 2018